kraag22/ansible/roles/caddy-ansible/README.md

 RHEL/CentOS has no release that supports systemd capability controls at this time.

-### Add additional environment variables
+### Add additional environment variables or files

-Add environment variables to the systemd script.
+Add [environment variables](https://www.freedesktop.org/software/systemd/man/systemd.exec.html#Environment=) to the systemd script.

 default: